 You’re on Waikiki beach in Hawaii, surrounded by crystal-clear waters and white sand.
 A tidal wave suddenly forms, and you have to outrun it.
 You may also dream about yourself hiding from cyclones or massive floods.

 If you have dreams about storms, hurricanes, and floods, you may fear that your responsibilities will overwhelm you.
 The time may have come to delegate your work.

 Before you get the wrong idea, this dream is not about a romantic pursuit.
 You may dream of an imaginary figure chasing you.
 Getting away is impossible.
 You wake up with a start as your pursuer draws near.

 You may have met with traumatic situations in your life.
 A dream about someone or something chasing you may point to a fear of physical assault.
-Such dreams are common among people with Post Traumatic Stress Syndrome (PTSD).
+Such dreams are common among people with Post Traumatic Stress Disorder (PTSD).

 It can also point to indecisiveness.
 You may have to make a decision that you’ve put off for a long time.

 You’re in the subway, fidgeting and glancing at your watch because you’re afraid the slow train will make you late for work.
 You may also dream about waking up to realize that you didn’t hear your alarm ring.

 You may feel afraid of missing deadlines at the office.
 Alternatively, you may have missed out on an opportunity.
 Perhaps it’s time to make a decision about your future.